ljnicol/evie/README.md

 ### Common Problems:

 Postgresql: If the build fails because of a missing libpq or similar, check that the postgresql bin directory has been added to your path.
+Eg: <https://github.com/lpsmith/postgresql-simple/pull/66>.
+Make sure you restart after changing the path!

 ## Run migrations
 Note: On windows, you will need to do this from inside a bash on windows session (enter 'bash' in powershell)